-Upon completion of the preliminary examination, the chair of the committee notifies the graduate secretary.
-The graduate secretary then electronically submits a form to the graduate school so that the student can be entered into candidacy.
+Upon completion of the qualifying/preliminary examination, the student obtains approval from their advisor and committee via email and uploads a PDF of email approvals to the "general" documents section of their account in GSTS.
+After the approval document is uploaded, the student completes the PhD Qualifying Exam form under the TGS forms tab.
+The Graduate Program Coordinator will then approve the form and route it to TGS for final approval.
+This process will formally admit the student into candidacy for a PhD in Psychology.
 The deadline for completion of the preliminary examination is March during students' fourth years.
 Failure to do so will result in academic probation.
 This deadline is a maximum, however, and it is desirable that the preliminary examination be completed earlier.

 4. Dissertation.
 The dissertation is an empirical study and should meet two standards: (1) it should be an original contribution to the knowledge base of clinical psychology; and (2) it should possess scientific merit and intellectual rigor.
 The basis of the dissertation is typically an independent empirical research project designed and conducted by the candidate.
 Students are encouraged to conduct at least one research project over the course of their graduate career in which they are primarily responsible for the research design and data collection.
 However, there are individual exceptions to this, and it is up to the dissertation chair and committee as to whether it is acceptable for a particular student to base the dissertation on analyses of an existing data set from which the student carves new questions.
 Before students are eligible to apply for internship, and no later than two weeks before the first deadline for submission of internship application materials, the student must: (a) submit a dissertation proposal, (b) assemble the committee for a proposal meeting, and (c) obtain the committee's approval for the proposed plan.
 The dissertation committee is composed of at least three faculty members, at least two of whom are Core Clinical faculty with at least one member from another area of the department (or a faculty member outside of the department who is not a clinical psychologist).
 The dissertation proposal must be defended by March of student's fifth years in order to avoid academic probation.
+Of note, the dissertation proposal must be defended prior to internship application, so if students plan to go on internship after their fifth year, the deadline for the dissertation proposal would be October of that year.